ddvk/rmfakecloud/README.md

 # rmfakecloud

-rmfakecloud is a clone of the cloud sync the remarkable tablet is using, in case you want to sync/backup your files and have full control of the hosting/storage environment and don't trust Google.
+rmfakecloud is a clone of the cloud sync the remarkable tablet is using, in case you want to sync/backup your files and have full control of the hosting/storage environment.

-# Breaking Changes
+## Breaking Changes
-- after v0.0.3 the files in `/data` will have to be manually move to the user that will be created
+- after v0.0.3 the files in `/data` will have to be manually moved to the user that will be created
 - with v0.0.5 the new diff sync15 is added as an option, in order to use it modify the user with `setuser -u user -s`
   or modify the profile and add `sync15:true`
   a full resync will be needed (the tablet will do it), the old files are kept as they are and everying is put in a new directory

-# Installation
+## Installation

-## From source
+### From source

 Install and build the project, under Linux:
 `git clone https://github.com/ddvk/rmfakecloud`